danielharrington06/COMP0002-C-Coursework/README.md

 ## 🗺️ Map Coordinate System Explanation

 The program uses a **zero-indexed coordinate system** for both the arena and the robot’s internal map.
-- The top-left corner of the arena is at `(0, 0)`.
+- The top-left corner of the arena is at `(0, 0)`
-- The bottom-right corner is at `(arenaWidth - 1, arenaHeight - 1)`.
+- The bottom-right corner is at `(arenaWidth - 1, arenaHeight - 1)`
-- The x-coordinate increases from left → right.
+- The x-coordinate increases from left → right
-- The y-coordinate increases from top → bottom.
+- The y-coordinate increases from top → bottom

 Each tile in the arena grid is uniquely identified by its `(x, y)` coordinates within these bounds.